tjohann/my_common_docs/for_my_blog/distcc.md

 Check with different configurations:

 - add localhost to hosts -> check for configure and make
-- add more threads to every node -> 4 instead of 1
 - check everthing with pump

 Hint: CONFIG_GCOV_KERNEL must be turned off otherwise the build nodes wont be used.
 Also remember that the preprocessing and final linking steps are done on the local node (this can take 20-30% of the total time ... if not using pump) (see https://lwn.net/Articles/702375/)